ErrorTzy/writings/notes/Aristotle/LectureNotes.md

 Equations are forms.
 Hoe can "stuff" come into science?
 How can we understand it theoretically?!!

-matter is potentiality; form is actuality!!
+Matter is potentiality; form is actuality!!

-all the fire/intellectual power are forms
+All the fire/intellectual power are forms

 Socrates smiles but hardly cries; Jesus cries but hardly smile.
 Do god take us seriously?

 "what is x" reveals the nature of x

-> The form of sth sometimes is and sometimes is not itself
+> The form of st sometimes is and sometimes is not itself: consider justice and the form of justice

+Proper names refer to substance; `question: what is the paradigm of substance?`

+**Def 1:** substance is and only is subject

+Ordinary grammar vs. reality: Wittgenstein think this is detached; Philosophy is the confusion of language of the world

+Simple structure --> mass production Russian tank vs. German tank in the WWII

+`Fiction is a world without matter; it is purely form??`

+Kripke's theory about proper name is very Aristotelian

+**Def 2:** There's no contrary of substance

+**Def 3:** There's no more or less of a substance

+`contrasting Plato's idea: it seems that someone can be 'more a man' than other, by immitating the form of man?`

+**Def 4:** Numerically one and can receive contraries, `that is, it can take on change`

+"The unspecified ability of human beings (Aristotle: hand) vs. tigers being strong, fish swims, etc."

+Cambridge change(`not genuine change, no change in itself?`): change in relationship

+e.g. Proposition's truth value changes, but the fact changes

+Frege: proposition cannot change because it is timeless; it must follow a timestamp

+# De Interpretatione

+Wittgenstein: knowing language is knowing-how; external does not require internal

+Is AI **imitation** intelligence or **artificial** intelligence?

+how do you know you are conscious/thinking?